Sixten Ehrling

+Biography

 Ehrling was born in Malmö, Sweden, the son of a banker.
 From the age of 18 he attended the Royal Swedish Academy of Music in Stockholm.
 At the academy he studied the violin, organ, and piano as well as conducting.
 During World War II, he studied under both Karl Böhm and Albert Wolff.

 He made his public debut as a conductor with the Royal Stockholm Philharmonic in 1950, conducting Igor Stravinsky's "The Rite of Spring" from memory.
 In 1953 Ehrling was named the music director of the Royal Swedish Opera, a post he held until 1960.
 During these years he worked closely with the acclaimed singers tenor Jussi Björling and soprano Birgit Nilsson.
 In the early 1950s Ehrling recorded the first complete set of Sibelius symphonies with the Stockholm orchestra.
 In 1959 Ehrling took the production of Aniara, composed by Karl-Birger Blomdahl, to the Edinburgh International Festival.

 Ehrling's tenure with the Swedish Royal Opera ended in bitterness.
 He resigned his post and departed for the United States after he was asked to amend, and apologise for, his robust leadership style.
 In 1963 Ehrling replaced the departing Paul Paray as the principal conductor of the Detroit Symphony Orchestra.
 During his time in Detroit, the composer Luciano Berio had a brief residency.
 Ehrling was, perhaps, the perfect journeyman conductor.
 He could, and did, conduct everything well: opera, symphonic and choral music.
 He had perfect sympathy to style and period in whatever he conducted, focusing the attention on the music rather than himself.
 Unlike Leonard Bernstein or Leopold Stokowski, however, he did not take the role of innovator on the podium.